-We have audited the accompanying financial statements of KidsAbility School Authority, which comprise the statement of financial position as at August 31, 2020 and the statements of operations and changes in net debt and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of KidsAbility School Authority, which comprise the statement of financial position as at August 31, 2021 and the statements of operations and changes in accumulated surplus (net debt) and cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, these financial statements present fairly, in all material respects, the financial position of KidsAbility School Authority as at August 31, 2020 and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, these financial statements present fairly, in all material respects, the financial position of KidsAbility School Authority as at August 31, 2021 and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.